learn-co-curriculum/curriculum-team/style_guide.md

 ```

 <a name="block_quote"></a>
+### Code Block Contents

 When writing longer blocks of code, it is easier for the student to follow
-what's happening by keeping it contained one code block.
-For example, breaking
+what's happening by keeping all the code needed to run the example in the
-out variable declarations in one code block then continuing the same code sample
+code sample.
+For example, breaking out variable declarations in one code
+block then continuing the same code sample in another code block after a
-in another code block after a few sentences disrupts the flow and may confuse a
+few sentences disrupts the flow and may confuse a student.
+If notes are
-student.
-If notes are needed to break down what's happening in the code sample,
+needed to break down what's happening in the code sample, apply comments
-apply comments in the code block where necessary usually prefixed by `#` in
+in the code block where necessary usually prefixed by `#` in Ruby, and
-Ruby, and `//` in JavaScript (for single-line comments).
+`//` in JavaScript (for single-line comments).

 ```js
 var name = "Flatiron School" // Declares a variable